KachiAlex/real-estate-marketplace/GLOBAL_SEARCH_FEATURE.md

 ﻿# Global Search Feature

 ## Overview
-The Property Ark application now includes a comprehensive global search functionality that allows users to search across properties, investments, and users from anywhere in the application.
+The PropertyArk application now includes a comprehensive global search functionality that allows users to search across properties, investments, and users from anywhere in the application.

 ## Features